breuner/elbencho/contrib/storage_sweep/README.md

    below in the next subsection.
-2. This pair of tools is the outcome of [an ESnet/Zettar collaboration](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf) about moving data at scale and *speed*.
+2. This pair of tools is the outcome of [an ESnet/Zettar collaboration](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf) on [High-Performance Data Movement Services – DTNaaS](https://www.youtube.com/watch?v=LIQxIZVAxks).
 In this space, using bps is the norm.
 Furthermore, modern storage tends to be networked; in the networking world, bps has also been the unit to use.
 Thus the default output unit is Gbps.
 Nevertheless, the `graph_sweep.sh` has a `-T` (traditional) option which enables GB/s as a storage oriented output unit.
 3. The storage sweep tools are meant to be applied to reasonably fast storage.
 As such, **Gbps** and **GB/s** are used.
 No smaller units are planned.

-### dgen.sh

-This wrapper is the outcome of the NVIDIA SC21 Virtual Theater talk "Accelerating At-Scale AI Data Migration" https://nvda.ws/3qQxEwg The wrapper also serves to show that `elbencho` can have some novel uses too, other than just a storage benchmark!
-It can be used to generate various test datasets very flexibly. `dgen.sh` only shows some possibilities.

 The following shows the two sweep plots of using bps and Bps.
 They were generated on [a Zettar testbed](https://youtube.com/watch?v=5qTpGg57p_o), using the following